fdupoux/fsarchiver/website/content/internal-file-format/_index.md

 ## About the file format
 The file format is made of two sort of structures: headers and data-blocks.
-The headers are all a dictionnary where the key is an integer.
+The headers are all a dictionary where the key is an integer.
 That way we can add new things in headers in next versions without having to break the file format.